musoniusr/DhammaratoDhamma/_posts/2024-11-23-practice-nurturing-for-those-heavy-triggers-anna-s-11-23-24.md

 **Anna:** Yeah.
 Okay.
 Yeah.
 That's a good way to see it.

 **Dhammarato:** Yeah, I've been there, I've done that.
 Okay.
 This is actually coming from Sutta number 22, okay.
 Where the Buddha talks about it in the sense.
 For the first thing he says is both formally and now, I only teach one thing, and that is dukkha dukkha nirodha.
-I want to teach one thing, dukkha duka naroda.
+I want to teach one thing, dukkha dukkha nirodha.
 Okay?
 In sutta number 12, the lions roar.
 We have that very, very famous line that even the monks memorize and say, you've heard it before it.
 Okay.
 Etc. Now that point in that sutta is that the Buddha says, how can anyone believe that just by coming to the Four Noble Truths.
 The Four Noble Truths, because the Buddha came up with the Four Noble Truths does not necessarily make him a knower of the world, doesn't make him super duper special or anything.
 And so the people's praise for him is misguided.

 **Anna:** Okay?

 **Dhammarato:** The praise for him, the Buddha does not regard that.
 He disregards it.
 On the other side, when someone comes to revile him, he does not have any dejection of heart, so there's no elation.
-Of heart when somebody reveres him, and no digestion of heart when he is reviled.
+Of heart when somebody reveres him, and no dejection of heart when he is reviled.
 And then he says, why is that true?
 Basically because he's talking about it.
 It's happened before.
 I've gotten used to it.
-And the phrase that I use is been there, done that.
-Okay, so when someone is arrogant to you, you could just say to yourself, oh, been there, done that.
+And the phrase that I use is "been there, done that" Okay, so when someone is arrogant to you, you could just say to yourself, "oh, been there, done that."
 I've been around arrogance before.
 I survived quite well.
 No need to have dejection of heart because they're arrogant.
 No need to have dejection of heart because he's racist against you.
 Because how many times throughout your whole life have you been around racist?
 Why do you have to be critical to them?
 Why can't you learn to be nurturing?
 Because, I mean, after all, it's not going to stop.
 There's no reason to be critical of racist.
 That's their, that's their training.
 But you can retrain yourself.
-Instead of being critical of them, you can say, oh, well, you're not going to bother me.
+Instead of being critical of them, you can say, "oh, well, you're not going to bother me.
 I've been around racists before.
-Been there, done that.
+Been there, done that."

 **Anna:** Yeah, well, okay, yeah, you have to.

 **Dhammarato:** Practice this off on your own.
-You need to go into seclusion and then bring that racist to mind and chuckle and say, ha ha, you can be racist all you want to and you're not going to get to me.
+You need to go into seclusion and then bring that racist to mind and chuckle and say, "ha ha, you can be racist all you want to and you're not going to get to me."

 **Anna:** Okay, that's interesting.
 Yeah, very interesting.
 A new training.
 Great.